 The Purdue Study

-Why is it that vets and researchers can claim purebred dogs and genetics are to blame for these joint disorders when this shining beacon is aimed squarely on vaccination, especially the distemper shot?
+So why blame purebred dogs and genetics for these joint disorders … when this shining beacon is aimed squarely on vaccination, especially the distemper shot?

 Collagen and Joint Disease